studio-b12/goat/docs/book/src/goatfile/requests/script.md

 }
 ```

-`BodyJson` is a special field containing the response body content as an object which will be populated when the response body can be parsed as a JSON object.
+`BodyJson` is a special field containing the response body content as a JavaScript object which will be populated when the response body can be parsed as a JSON object.

 In any script section, you can used built-in functions like `assert`, which are documented [here](../../scripting/builtins.md).